ShaneHower/ML_Video_Game_Data/README.md

 # ML_Video_Game_Data
 NOTE: this project is still being worked on.
-This project attempts to construct a model which will predict what genre a video game is based on features such as the developer, sales and year it was released.
+This project attempts to construct a model which will predict the genre of a game based on important features (such as the developer, sales and year of release).

 ## Query the Data With SQL
 I needed two data sets.
 The first data set assigned a number value for each genre.
 This would be my y value, the value which will be the target array.
 The second set was a set of selected features.
 If these features were strings they were then converted into numerical ID's.
 Columns were added to experiment with new features such as assigning a binary value to titles with names like "Quest", "Fantasy", or "Dragon".
 This feature would suggest that such a title would be an RPG.